 - Experience writing and testing scripts written in VBScript (Windows), shell script (non-Windows), or Python

 Your team might include content developers who create saved questions that you can reissue at scheduled intervals or that you can associate with packages for deploying actions.
 These content developers do not necessarily write scripts, but they must be aware of the systems and processes running on endpoints, understand the impact that scheduled questions and actions might have on endpoints, and make any necessary adjustments.
-Most customers leverage the content provided in Tanium content packs and solution modules as much as possible, and work with Tanium Support (see Contact Tanium Support) on customizations and new use cases.
+Most customers leverage the content that is provided in Tanium solutions as much as possible, and work with Tanium Support (see Contact Tanium Support) on customizations and new use cases.

 Tanium might deliver package files from third-party providers.
-For more information on each package, please refer to the README.txt file that is referenced with the package.
+For more information on each package, see the README.txt file that is referenced with the package.